 Most children begin primary school at the start of the school year in which they reach school age (5 years old).
-All schools must provide for the admission of children from the September following their 4th birthday
+All schools must provide for the admission of children from the September following their fourth birthday.

 A school year runs from September to the following August.

 Deferred entry to primary school

 You have the right to start your child at school on a full time basis from the September following their fourth birthday, providing they have been allocated a school place.
 While schools are free to suggest a preferred induction process, parents retain the right to formally request that the school provide a full term schedule for their child from the beginning of the school year.

 You also have the right to delay your child's start date (known as deferred entry), until later in the school year, but not beyond the beginning of the term after they turn 5 and not beyond the beginning of the final term of the school year in April.
 Your child may also start part time later in the school year, but not beyond the beginning of the term after they turn 5.